mbb10324/Death-Walk/README.md

 - src/Components/Score - Responsible for displaing and deciphering the game score.

+- src/Components/Grid - Responsible for building the grid.

-- src/Components/Squares - Responsible for displaying and rendering the squares on the game board.
+- src/Components/Square - Responsible for building the squares.

 - src/Components/BugReportModal - Displays the bug reporter